Click on questions to see the answers.

 Can my office staff treat patients?

 It depends on which handpiece is utilized.
 Staff cannot ablate tissue.
 We provide thorough training which covers operating the laser.
-Our Treatment Atlas and Protocols explain how to treat both acute and chronic conditions.
+Treatment Protocols explain how to treat both acute and chronic conditions.
 All treatments are completed under your supervision.

 Chiropractic Laser Therapy

 How does laser therapy fit in with chiropractic adjustments?